Guatemala Hit By 6.2-magnitude Earthquake - UrduPoint

 Guatemala Hit By 6.2-magnitude Earthquake

-The epicenter of the quake, which had a depth of 84 kilometers (52 miles), was in the coastal district of Escuintla, just under 100 kilometers southwest of the capital, Guatemala City.
+The epicenter of the quake, which had a depth of 84 kilometers (52 miles), was just under 100 kilometers southwest of the capital, Guatemala City.

-Local authorities put the tremors at 6.8 in magnitude, saying it was followed by an aftershock of 4.8.

-The first earthquake caused landslides on roads, some light damage to houses, and power outages, but no casualties had been reported, according to rescue services.

 The Central American country is in a risk zone for earthquakes, located at a meeting point of three tectonic plates.